 Does it seem like politicians could use a lesson on these American values?
 Then elect Jake Miller as Cumberland County Treasurer, because he is ready to lead on principle.

-Jake Miller is an award-winning history teacher who has an eye on Cumberland County’s future.
+Jake Miller is an award-winning history and math teacher who has an eye on Cumberland County’s future.
 A published author, motivational speaker, and community leader, Jake is actively involved in many organizations.
 Jake is seeking the job of County Treasurer to educate the public on the role of local government – especially how it collects and spends its dollars – while raising accountability through transparency.
 Jake is eager to take on the responsibilities of County Treasurer, which he believes should be a job focused on working with and helping people, which is his passion.

 Miller says, “As your County Treasurer, I will focus on the financial foresight and sincere service Cumberland County deserves.
 I look forward to meeting you and earning your vote.”